wlaurance/Criminology/Journals/measuring_crime/journal.md

 are two different things that cannot be compared as the same type of object.
 Thus we must look at each one with its own perspective independent of the other.

+I am confused on why we believe that NCVS can really be representative for our entire country when it comes to crimes because only around 100,000 people are surveyed.
+We have over 300 million people.
+Even if we achieve a 'representative' sample there can still be a large number of discrepancies.

+I believe in the next few decades, along with the development of smart phones, computers, and larger networks we will be able to achieve a real time crime profile rather than relying on older methods such as the NCVS.